Last Modified: 15 Oct 2013

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.

 Your leader will provide information on the places you are travelling through, offer suggestions for things to do and see, recommend great local eating venues and introduce you to our local friends.
 While not being guides in the traditional sense you can expect them to have a broad general knowledge of the places visited on the trip, including historical, cultural, religious and social aspects.
 At Intrepid we aim to support local guides who have specialised knowledge of the regions we visit.
 If you were interested in delving deeper into the local culture at a specific site or location then your leader can recommend a local guide service in most of the main destinations of your trip.

 Joining point description

-Rooms are clean and simple with air-conditioning, refrigerator, colour television with CCTV, direct dialling, 24 hr hot & cold water, and much more.
+Located in the Colaba near to Gateway of India, Hotel Supreme offers handsomely appointed superior rooms, deluxe rooms and standard rooms with all modern amenities – air-conditioning, refrigerator, colour television with CCTV, direct dialing, 24 hrs hot & cold water, and much more.

 Joining point instructions